 Connect Claude Desktop

-mcp.ggui.ai speaks the MCP Apps protocol, so any MCP-Apps-aware host can render ggui-generated UIs inline.
-Claude Desktop is the most polished client today; this page walks the install + first-use flow end to end.
+read as.md mcp.ggui.ai speaks the MCP Apps protocol, so any MCP-Apps-aware host renders ggui-generated UIs inline.
+Claude Desktop is the most polished client today; this page walks install and first use end to end.

-The same install procedure works for claude.ai, Goose, and VS Code Copilot — anywhere you can add a remote MCP server and the host implements OAuth 2.1 + Dynamic Client Registration.
-See Other clients below.
+The same procedure works for claude.ai, Goose, and VS Code Copilot — anywhere you can add a remote MCP server and the host implements OAuth 2.1 + Dynamic Client Registration.
+See Other clients.

 Step 1: Add the server

-Section titled “Step 1: Add the server”In Claude Desktop, open Settings → Connectors → Add custom connector and paste the URL:
+Section titled “Step 1: Add the server”In Claude Desktop, open Settings → Connectors → Add custom connector and paste:

-https://mcp.ggui.ai/mcpLeave authentication blank — the server will drive Claude through the OAuth ceremony on first use.
+https://mcp.ggui.aiLeave authentication blank — the server drives Claude through the OAuth ceremony on first use.
 Save.

 Step 2: Approve the connection